 The result of the model estimation of economic growth using Pool and Fixed Effect approaches is presented in Table 2.
 In general, the model estimation of economic growth or labor productivity using Pool approach shows that most of the variables have significant effects on the statistics, except for two variables including government expenditure and population.
 It is worth noting in this Pool approach estimation mode that the ratio of labors with vocational senior high school background have positive and significant effect on the statistics of economic growth.
+Each increase by 1 point in the ratio of labors with vocational high school background have positive and significant effect on the statistics of economic growth.
 Each increase by 1 point in the ratio of labors with vocational high school background to the total labors will increase the regional domestic product per capita as much as 0.14 % (column a), 0.13 % (column c), 0.14% (column e) and 0.13% (column g).
-The ratio of labors whose educational backgrounds are diplomas to the total labors with diplomas on the economic growth.
-The result is in accordance with the ratio of labors with higher education background.
-Each increase by 1 point in the ratio of labors with higher education background.
-Each increase by 1 point in the ratio of labors with higher education background.
-Each increase by 1 point in the ratio of labors with the ratio of labors with diplomas on the economic growth.
+The ratio of labors whose educational backgrounds are diplomas to the total labors also indicates the similar result on the economic growth.
+This suggests the significance of labors with diplomas on the economic growth.
 The result is in accordance with the ratio of labors with higher education background to the total labors will increase the labor regional domestic product per capita from 0.07% to 0.12% (see column a, c, e and g).